DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 Web Service Input Options:
   --service SERVICE                     Web service that will be the source of
                                         input.
 Valid values are: dgcs, evwhs,
-                                        and maps-api.
+                                        maps-api, and tile-json.
   --token TOKEN                         API token used for licensing.
 This is
                                         the connectId for WMTS services or the API key for the Web Maps API.
   --credentials USERNAME[:PASSWORD]     Credentials for the map service.
 Not
-                                        required for Web Maps API.
-If password is not specified, you will be prompted to enter it.
-The credentials can also be set by setting the OSN_CREDENTIALS
+                                        required for Web Maps API, optional for TileJSON.
+If password is not specified,
+                                        you will be prompted to enter it.
+The credentials can also be set by setting the OSN_CREDENTIALS environment
-                                        environment variable.
+                                        variable.
+  --url URL                             TileJSON server URL.
+This is only
+                                        required for the tile-json service.
+  --use-tiles                           If set, the "tiles" field in TileJSON
+                                        metadata will be used as the tile service address.
+The default behavioris
+                                        to derive the service address from the provided URL.
   --zoom ZOOM (=18)                     Zoom level.
+  --mapId MAPID (=digitalglobe.nal0g75k)
-  --mapId arg (=digitalglobe.nal0g75k)  MapsAPI map id to use.
+                                        MapsAPI map id to use.
   --num-downloads NUM (=10)             Used to speed up downloads by allowing
                                         multiple concurrent downloads to happen
                                         at once.